 - Read, view and/or interact with online text, media, and presentations.

-- Read from the required web-based textbook.
+- Read and complete activities within the required web-based textbook.

 - Interact with classmates and the instructor via online discussions.